SHIONOGI Group’s Climate Change Strategies

 - Reference climate scenarios: IPCC AR6 SSP3-7.0/SSP5-8.5 and the like

-- Stricter measures (including carbon tax and environmental regulations) are not introduced, resulting in more severe and frequent natural disasters (a world of “Take it as it comes”)
+- Stricter measures (including a carbon tax and environmental regulations) are not introduced, resulting in more severe and frequent natural disasters (a world of “Take it as it comes”)

 *5 IPCC: Intergovernmental Panel on Climate Change